 Numerous studies have demonstrated how women suffer from lack of confidence, which if we think about it, comes as no surprise.
 Some of us have followed the commonly acceptable path of building a career or opting to stay at home to raise a family.
 However, many have ended up in careers and lives that now need re-evaluating, as they feel undervalued and overwhelmed and completely out of touch with themselves.
 What can companies do to help women build confidence in order to thrive at work and achieve more balance between work and life.

-Having worked with thousands of women whilst building DrivenWoman since 2013, I have seen many women who have lost confidence to the demands of others, either in the workplace or at home, or a combination of both.
+Having worked with thousands of women whilst building DrivenWoman since 2013, we have seen many women who have lost confidence to the demands of others, either in the workplace or at home, or a combination of both.
 They express this sense of loss by feeling stuck and procrastinating when in fact they feel out of place because they have lost connection to who they really are.
 Women are afraid to express their true essence and would rather stay invisible than show up ready to enthusiastically share their ideas and aspirations.
 Woman need help building confidence in their work and careers.

 Women feel out of place because they have lost connection to their true selves.

 80 percent of women suffer from low self esteem (Dove global study).
 The opposite of self-doubt is when people feel that they ‘belong’ and are surrounded by people who respect and appreciate them for who they are.
 In a world built on masculine values some women feel that they don’t belong.
 A Forbes article shares one woman’s account of trying to fit into the dominantly masculine corporate system: